inmediatum/appollo/README.md

 1.- Drag and drop Appollo.framework into your project and ```#import <Appollo/Appollo.h>``` on your AppDelegate

-2.- Copy this code into your AppDelegate::application:didFinishLaunchingWithOptions: and replace the Api Key.
+2.- Initialize Appollo in your AppDelegate::application:didFinishLaunchingWithOptions: and replace the Api Key.

     [APCore
         appolloWithApiKey: @"YOUR-API-KEY"